 When I make traditional tacos, I usually add salsa to the ground beef to make it more flavorful.
-I took that same idea for taco pizza and added Sabra Roasted Garlic Salsa to the beef before adding to the pizza dough.
+I took that same idea for taco pizza and added fresh garden salsa to the beef before adding to the pizza dough.

 Secret – I’m not very good at rolling up my dough, so don’t worry if it’s not perfect.
 Just cover it up with lots of cilantro like I did.

 - 1/4 cup diced white or yellow onion

 - 1 cup salsa (homemade or store bought)